bergeronmatt/babysitter-kata/README.md

 ### Stretch

+For the Stretch, I decided to add in some styling, but more importantly, add in some utility to the challenge by giving the app the ability to actually charge a client.
+The app is connected to a test Stripe account that will process all the payments as a real credit card processor would.

+In order for the test payment to work, you will need to <a href="https://github.com/bergeronmatt/babysitter-be">launch the backend</a> with 'node index' so the stripe API will work, then input in all the necessary times as needed to calculate wages, and it will render the amount due.

+For the card number enter: 4242 4242 4242 4242

+For the expiration, date enter a date that is not the current date.

+For the CVC enter any random code.

+A successful payment will respond with a thank you message below the Stripe payment form.
+A failed payment will result in nothing.
+The payments fully work within Stripe, but that will require access to the account dashboard to see in effect, which can be shown upon request.

 ## Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.